 The six sense-organs can be entrances to the hells; at the same time, they can be some of the most important entrances to the great enlightenment; for with them, we create karmas and sins, but also with them, we can practise the right way.
 According to the Sangiti Sutta in the Long Discourses of the Buddha, there are five roots or faculties (indriyani): Eye is one of the six senses on which one relies or from which knowledge is received.
 Ear is one of the six unions of the six sense organs with the six objects of the senses, the ears is in union with sound heard.
-Nose is in union with the smell smelt, this is one of the six unions of the six sense organs with the taste tasted, this is one of the six unions of the six sense organs with the six objects of the senses.
+Nose is in union with the smell smelt, this is one of the six unions of the six sense organs with the six objects of the senses.
+Tongue is in union with the taste tasted, this is one of the six unions of the six sense organs with the six objects of the senses.
 Body is in union with the thing touched, this is one of the six unions of the six sense organs with the six objects of the senses.
 And the mind is in union with the dharma thought about.